 Should you buy a master franchise if you have the opportunity?

 The answer depends a lot on your background.
-If you’ve got a great deal of experience on the franchisor side of the industry, like brand management, operations management, marketing expertise, people skills it might make sense, but if you have never been a franchisee, or have no experience in franchising at all, then it probably does not.
-Being a Master Franchisee looks like a relatively simple role.
-Being a master franchisee is a lot like being a mini franchisor.
-To be successful as a Master franchisee requires significant resources in terms of business planning, operations expertise, financial capabilities and people management skills.
+If you have a great deal of experience on the franchisor side of the industry, like brand management, operations management, marketing expertise, people skills it might make sense.
+But if you have never been a franchisee, or have no experience in franchising at all, then it probably does not.
+Being a master franchisee looks like a relatively simple role.
+But it is a lot like being a mini franchisor.
+To be a successful master franchisee requires significant resources in terms of business planning, operations expertise, financial capabilities and people management skills.

 The master franchisee often is the one who trains the franchisees and gives them operational assistance.
 He or she is frequently compensated from royalties and franchise fees paid by the individual franchisee, the same way that a franchisor makes its money.

-When franchise systems are first getting started, their owners sometimes use master franchising as a way franchisors increase their brand presence and value proposition.
+When franchise systems are first getting started, their owners sometimes use master franchising as a way for franchisors to increase their brand presence and value proposition.

-Master franchising allows the franchisor to get access to other experienced operators with experience in developing franchised establishments in new, and unfamiliar territories.
-By offering comprehensive training to the Master franchisee, the franchisor also receives help from their Master franchisee in training and support the sub franchise network.
-The help that master franchisors provide for recruiting, training and supporting the individual outlet operators helps franchisors to grow their systems more quickly.
+Master franchising allows the franchisor to get access to other operators with experience in developing franchised establishments in new and unfamiliar territories.
+By offering comprehensive training to the master franchisee, the franchisor also receives help from their master franchisee in training and support the sub franchise network.
+The help that master franchisees provide for recruiting, training and supporting the individual outlet operators helps franchisors to grow their systems more quickly.

 Successful master franchising requires strong knowledge of the industry in which the franchise system operates as well as the geographic locations where the franchisor is selling outlets.
 To sell the opportunity to join a franchise system, it helps to understand both the market and the product.